blurrycontour/zuul-gerrit/doc/source/user/config.rst

   the result for the job.
 If set, this option may be used to supply a different string.
 Default: "FAILURE".

-**success-url**
-  When a job succeeds, this URL is reported along with the result.
-  Default: none.

-**failure-url**
-  When a job fails, this URL is reported along with the result.
-  Default: none.

 **hold-following-changes**
   In a dependent pipeline, this option may be used to indicate that no jobs should start on any items which depend on the current item